 Conclusion

-In a very competitive worlds of sport and sport-marketing, professional athletes areincreasingly looking for exposure to gain publicity, attract fans, and eventually attract sponsorship and lucrative contracts.
+In the very competitive worlds of sport and sport-marketing, professional athletes areincreasingly looking for exposure to gain publicity, attract fans, and eventually attract sponsorship and lucrative contracts.
 As this research shows, both genders have embraced Twitter as a way to engage fans, create positive exposure, and increase their visibility.
 Both male and female athletes tweet about their sport and their experiences of day to day life as a professional athlete.
 Male athletes tend to stay in this area whereas the female athletes also try to address women's rights inside and outside sport.
 This is done via the 'exemplification strategy' to influence other people to follow their example and therefore address issues like equal pay and empowering women.

 Of the studies that have been done concerning tweets by sport people most focus on using frames to analyse the data, with most of these frames stemming from Goffmans self-presentation theory.
 All of these studies, including this one, analyse what sports people are tweeting about but they don't address whether it actually effects the number of followers or the amount of enjoyment that followers get from following an athlete.
 Does it matter to men that female athletes tweets more about women's topics than male athletes.
 If it does matter, is the effect similar or not in individual sports compared to team sports.